Monument, Kansas – Stage Station to Ghost

 The next decade would not be so kind.
 In 2020, the population of the community and nearby areas was just 56.

-Though Monument is officially an extinct town today, the railroad still runs through and the grain elevators still operate serving area farmers.
+Though Monument is officially an extinct town today, the railroad runs through, and the grain elevators still operate, serving area farmers.
 Throughout the community are numerous old buildings and homes in various states of disrepair.

 Monument is located about nine miles west of Oakley on U.S. Route 40.